miketorreno/subapi/README.md

 # SubAPI

-A Subscription RESTful API for managing user subscriptions, plans, and billing.
+A RESTful API for managing user subscriptions, plans, and billing.
 This project provides endpoints to create, update, and manage subscriptions for digital products or services.

 ## Features